octo-technology/OpenTezos/docs/michelson/instructions.md

 #### ADD

 The `ADD` instruction increments a timestamp of the given number of seconds.
-The number of seconds must be expressed as a type `int`.
-Addition of timestamp does not accept a number of seconds as `nat`.
+The number of seconds must be expressed as an `int` and not as a `nat`.

 ```js
 ADD / seconds : nat (t) : S  =>  (seconds + t) : S